-We get so many questions about choosing the healthiest milk alternatives, I asked my associate Jess Pirnak, to break it all down once and for all…happy reading!
+We get so many questions about choosing the healthiest plant-based milk alternatives, I asked my associate Jess Pirnak, to break it all down once and for all…happy reading!

 There are so many plant-based milk alternatives out there…how do you know which one to choose?
 And, how should we be consuming them?
 Canada’s new Food Guide has officially switched out water for milk as our mealtime companion.
 However, the new Food Guide has also put an emphasis on choosing foods from plants more often – so how can we choose the best plant-based milk for us?